Lexin Zhou

 Oct 30, 2024 | 💡Invited talk on Larger and More Instructable Language Models Become Less Reliable at Microsoft Research! |

 Sep 25, 2024 | 📜 Larger and More Instructable Language Models Become Less Reliable is finally out in Nature!
-Takeaways on X and a fairly well-written article in Chinese by QbitAI.
-This reminds me of Goodhart’s law. |
+Takeaways on X. This reminds me of Goodhart’s law. |

 Sep 20, 2024 | 📜 An LLM Feature-based Framework for Dialogue Constructiveness Assessment is accepted by EMNLP 2024, receiving high review scores that placed it in the top 0.5% of all submissions! |